porres/MERDA/README.md

 # M.E.R.D.A.
 (Modular EuroRacks Dancing Along)

-These Pd abstractions depend on the ELSE library by Porres (this is also by Porres).
+A submodule of ELSE by Porres (this is also by Porres).

-### Version: 0.1-alpha

-### Released February 7th 2024

-This release has been tested with and needs ELSE 1.0-0 rc11 (which needs Pd Vanilla 0.54-1)

 ## Modules list (20 objects):